Motor racing: Hamilton exempted from media duties as F1 mourns Lauda

 “He (Lauda) was a key member of ours in the race team and factory, a big part of the Mercedes family and was a massive motivation for everyone and myself as well,” Bottas said.

-Mercedes said team members would wear black armbands from Thursday and there would be a tribute, as yet undecided, on the cars.
+Mercedes said team members would wear black armbands from Thursday and the cars would have “Danke Niki (Thanks Niki)’” and the Austrian’s signature on the nose of the cars.
+One of the stars on the engine cover will be painted red.

+Lauda wore a trademark red cap to cover the burns he suffered in a fiery near-fatal crash at the Nuerburgring in 1976, the year of his title duel with McLaren’s James Hunt.

-Ferrari and McLaren, the teams Lauda won his titles with, said they would also carry stickers on their cars.
+Ferrari and McLaren, the teams Lauda won his titles with, will also carry stickers on their cars celebrating his achievements.

-Lauda won the 1975 and 1977 world titles with Ferrari after coming back from severe burns in a near-fatal 1976 crash at the Nuerburgring.
-He made a comeback to take his third title with McLaren in 1984.
+Lauda won the 1975 and 1977 world titles with Ferrari.
+He then made a comeback from retirement to take his third title with McLaren in 1984.

 “I think there’s a lot of people that are not the way you see them on television, I think they are growing in numbers quickly, but Niki wasn’t one of them,” said Ferrari’s Sebastian Vettel.